-Beats Studio new models are lighter and more refined that the originals, and seem to be less prone to breaking or cracking.
+Beats Studio’s new models are lighter and more refined than the originals and seem to be less prone to breaking or cracking.
 The wireless models use a built-in rechargeable battery, offering 12 hours of life, recharging via USB connector.
 A battery level shows you how much power is left.
-The wireless models do come with an audio cable in the package, so you can plug them in, if that’s convenient.
+The wireless models do come with an audio cable in the package, so you can plug them in if that’s convenient.

-The Mixr models looks and feels slightly more refined and sturdy than the Studio editions.
-Despite being dedicated for the DJ market, they also seem to provide a better overall sound, which is an added bonus for listeners.
+The Mixr models look and feel slightly more refined and sturdy than the Studio editions.
+Despite being dedicated to the DJ market, they also seem to provide a better overall sound, which is a bonus for listeners.

-Their design makes them good for the DJ to lift one cup up to hear the general audio, and then shut things down again to concentrate on refining their sound.
-As a side effect of that, they are rather tight and may not be comfortable for longer term use.
-But, in short blasts they do a brilliant job.
+Their design makes them good for the DJ to lift one cup to hear the general audio, and then shut things down again to concentrate on refining their sound.
+As a side effect of that, they are rather tight and may not be comfortable for long term use.
+But, in short blasts, they do a brilliant job.

 An additional benefit of the Mixrs is the extra audio port on the headphones, so someone can plug their headset into yours and share the music you’re playing or creating.
 A handy touch that more should follow.

 As an additional note, the Studios can be used for working out or jogging, but the Mixrs are too rigid are more likely to come off.

 Overall, most users (including me) find the Beats Studio to be more comfortable.
 This is especially true for extended periods of time as the Mixrs can feel quite stiff at times.